tfc/tfc.github.io/_posts/2017-07-02-order2_iterator.md

 > If you dont care about the actual logic behind the code, just jump to the next section.

 As an intern at Intel Labs in 2012, I had my first contact with microkernel operating systems that were implemented in C++.
-This article concentrates on a recurring code pattern that I have seen very often in the following years also in other companies and where I over which I have the opinion that it should be solved *once* by a little library helper.
+This article concentrates on a recurring code pattern that I have seen very often in the following years also in other companies.
+I have the opinion that such code should be written *once* as a little library helper.

 Let's jump right into it:
 Most operating systems allow processes to share memory.